larray-project/larray/doc/source/tutorial/getting_started.rst

     [...]
     ValueError: F is ambiguous (valid in sex, status)

-In that case, we have to specify explicitly which axis the "F" label we want to select belongs to:
+In that case, we have to specify explicitly which axis the 'F' label we want to select belongs to:

 .. ipython:: python

-    ambiguous_arr[2017, sex["F"]]
+    ambiguous_arr[2017, sex['F']]

 Aggregation